-At this point I’ll clarify that what we have is a Long Wheel Base VW T5 day van.
-It is not a fully converted camper van but it might be an option people new to camper van life want to consider.
+Out first camper was a Long Wheel Base VW T5 day van.
+It was not a fully converted camper van but it was a good option for us when we were new to camper van life.

 Kids camper van beds

-Our day van kombi has two rotating seats in the front, which allows us to use the Cabbunk children’s camper van bed.
+Our first camper – a day van kombi with two rotating seats in the front – allowed us to use the Cabbunk children’s camper van bed.

-This provides a bunk bed capable of supporting two people weighing up to 70kg each and up to 170cm tall.
-This is more than adequate for our girls aged seven and five.
+This provided a bunk bed capable of supporting two people weighing up to 70kg each and up to 170cm tall.
+This is more than adequate for our girls from the ages of five to eight.

-In our T5 we use the sliding door kit which doesn’t need to be screwed into the body work making it a completely removable system.
+In our T5 we used the sliding door kit which doesn’t need to be screwed into the body work making it a completely removable system.

-If we are going out for the day the bunk gets stowed away, but if we are staying on site we simply leave it in place as we use our OLPRO air awning for living space.
+If we were going out for the day the bunk got stowed away, but if we were staying on site we simply left it in place as we used our awning for living space.

 A slightly ‘slacker hammock’ is ideal for very small children to ensure they don’t fall out, while larger children will prefer a more taught hammock to give them greater space and make it easier to get in and out.

-Our five-year-old finds the bunk really comfy without extra padding but our seven-year-old likes the addition of a small self inflating mattress for extra comfort.
-The both sleep in their sleeping bags with a pillow from home.
+Our youngest found the bunk really comfy without extra padding but our older daughter (then aged seven) liked the addition of a small self inflating mattress for extra comfort.
+They both slept in their sleeping bags with a pillow from home.